 Tuition refund requests must be submitted by email to the CMC office.
 Requests made 31 days or more before the date of the first lecture will be processed at 100% of the amount paid less a $35.00 processing fee.
 Requests made 8 to 30 days before the date of the first lecture will be processed at 100% of the amount paid less 25% of the amount paid.
 No refunds will be given for requests made 7 days or less before, on, or after the date of the first lecture.
 Tuition cannot be carried over to future sessions.

 4. What if I miss a lecture or field day?

 To graduate from the Wilderness Trekking School, students must attend all lectures, post-lecture group meetings, and participate in all required field days.
 Please review the schedule carefully before enrolling to ensure you can fully participate.

-- Field Days – Students who miss a field day due to an emergency may get credit by attending a different group’s field day (if space is available) or a make-up field day.
+- Field Days – Students who miss a field day due to an emergency may get credit by attending a make-up field day.
 Make-up field days will be held during the current session, subject to instructor availability.
-Up to two missed field days may also be taken during the next two WTS sessions without charge.
-If you miss more than two field days without making them up in the current session, you will need to retake the course.
+The missed field day may also be taken during the next two WTS sessions without charge.
+If you miss more than one field day without making it up in the current or next two sessions, you will need to retake the course.
 Note – Students will have much more fun and more learning continuity if they are able to do all field days with their assigned group.

 5. What are the prerequisites for WTS?